 - 4. As an attachment to OS/DOC-2 provide details of how the estimated land costs were determined and include backup documentation such as an estimated market value analysis. - 5.
-ACQUISITION SCHEDULE - code parcels as to the anticipated means of acquisition.
+ACQUISITION SCHEDULE -

-Code: Code letters are located at the bottom of chart.
-For Acquisition Projects, individual ownership.
-A project may contain numerous parcels within its scope.)
+Code letters are located at the bottom of chart.
+For Acquisition Code:

+Projects, code parcels as to the anticipated means of acquisition.

-Parcel Number: Assign each parcel to be acquired a number.
-(A parcel is defined by
+Assign each parcel to be acquired a number.
+(A parcel is defined by Parcel Number: